CHAPTER ONE

 “Mom.”
 His voice held a hint of warning.

-“Alright, alright.”
+“All right, all right.”
 She lifted her hands in surrender and went back to eating.

-Eddie finished up his food, drank the last of his milk, and carried his dishes over to the sink to rinse them off.
+Eddie finished his food, drank the last of his milk, and carried his dishes over to the sink to rinse them off.

 “I’m going to put my stuff in the guest room before everyone gets here.”
 And he needed to make some phone calls without being overheard.

-He loaded the plate, fork, and glass into the dishwasher and started to leave the kitchen, but stopped when his mother spoke.
+He loaded the plate, fork, and glass into the dishwasher and started to leave the kitchen but stopped when his mother spoke.

 “Eduardo, I am glad you are here,” she said.
 “We all are.”

-“Mark, it’s Eddie.”
-They met when they were ten and played on the same Little League baseball team.
+Mark was the lead detective and a longtime friend of Eddie’s.
+They met when they were ten and played on the same Little League baseball team, and now Mark was married to Eddie’s sister, Reina.

 “Hey, man.
 You in town yet?”
-Mark was also married to his sister, Reina.

 “I’ve been in town just long enough for my mom to feed me.”
 Eddie had called his friend as soon as he found out about what happened to Violetta.